Taiwan: Pariah and Poster Child | National Review

 Taiwan is enjoying good press all over the world, for its handling of the crisis.
 One headline reads, “Taiwan’s Coronavirus Moment.”
 Lots of headlines speak of “lessons” to be learned from Taiwan.
 The phrase “Taiwan model” is in the air.
 It is used by the U.S. State Department, for example.

 So, Taiwan has been handed an excellent opportunity: an opportunity to earn recognition, good will, and sympathy.
-But there is a danger, and that danger is, as always, the government of the People’s Republic.
+But there is a danger, and that danger is, as always, the Chinese government.
 This government claims Taiwan as a mere province of China.
-Taiwan has shown up the PRC in the pandemic — which makes the men in Beijing angry.
+Taiwan has shown up the People’s Republic in the pandemic — which makes the men in Beijing angry.

 The headline I quoted above, I quoted incompletely.
 In full, it reads, “Taiwan’s Coronavirus Moment — and Delicate Balancing Act.”
 Taiwan must find a way to strut its stuff, or seek its due, without provoking Beijing into greater fury.

+Indulge me in a little etymology.
+“Isolate” comes from “island,” in Latin.
+Taiwan has often given me occasion to reflect on that fact.

-“Our government and civil society have been working very hard to gain access to the international community,” Professor Huang continues.
-They have also been working to “gain dignity” within that community.
+“Our government and civil society — NGOs — have been working very hard to gain access to the international community,” Professor Huang continues. (“NGOs” are non-governmental organizations, as you know.)
+Moreover, government and civil society have been working to “gain dignity” within the international community, says Professor Huang.

 Ah, yes.
 Taiwan has suffered many indignities over the last 50 years.
 It was replaced by the PRC at the United Nations in 1971.
-The U.N. has a “One China policy,” which means that the World Health Organization excludes Taiwan, too.
-The WHO is a U.N. agency.

-But from 2009 to 2016, Taiwan was granted status as an “observer” at the World Health Assembly.
-(This is the decision-making body of the WHO.)
-Taiwan was called “Chinese Taipei,” as it is at the Olympic Games.
+Eight years later, the United States abrogated formal relations with Taiwan, in favor of the PRC.
+And yet, the U.S. maintains a strong informal alliance, and the American Institute in Taiwan functions as an embassy.

+Taiwan may compete in the Olympic Games — but under the name “Chinese Taipei.”
+“This is so we don’t get it confused with the Swedish Taipei,” quips Jacques deLisle, an expert on China and Taiwan at the University of Pennsylvania Law School.
+From 2009 to 2016, Taiwan was allowed to participate as an observer at the World Health Assembly (the decision-making body of the World Health Organization, which is an agency of the U.N.) — but, as at the Olympics, under the name “Chinese Taipei.”

 Johns Hopkins University, the renowned institution in Baltimore, keeps an interactive map, charting the coronavirus.
 At first, they listed Taiwan as “Taiwan.”
 Then they changed the designation to “Taipei and environs.”
-This is what the WHO is currently calling Taiwan.
+This is how the WHO currently refers to Taiwan.
 After criticism, Johns Hopkins switched back to “Taiwan.”

+Taiwan is down to 15 allies, which is to say, 15 states that recognize Taiwan.
+No offense to these states, but they are tiny and insignificant — from Eswatini to Tuvalu.

+It is hard to think of a state less deserving of pariah status than Taiwan: a country that evolved from dictatorship to become a splendid example of liberal democracy in a region sorely in need of such an example.

 Taiwan is only 81 miles from the mainland.
 People travel between the mainland and the island all the time.
 In 2019, there were almost 3 million visitors from China to Taiwan.
 Also, Taiwan is densely populated — not a natural place for “social distancing.”

-Note: Editor’s Note: This is an expanded version of a piece we have published in the current issue of National Review.